dubzn/cairo-installer/README.md

 This script is not a definitive way to install Cairo 1.0, as there is currently no documentation source I tried to save people a few steps in the way that worked for me.
 NO need to run with sudo.

+Note that this does not remove any previous Cairo versions, but if you have one currently installed, it may cause conflicts.

 ## How to use
 1. Clone the repo
 ```